sahsagar-google/oracle-toolkit/docs/compute-vm-quickstart.md

 gcloud config set project ${PROJECT_ID}
 ```

-### Create the GCE Instance and Block Storage Devices
+### Create the Compute VM and Block Storage Devices

 Specify some instance specific characteristics such as the VM shape, name, and OS image: